owncloud-archive/documentation/user_manual/files/files.rst

   value of 4GB, pick **Decimal** and enter **4294967295** as value.
 Afterwards, reboot Windows or restart the **WebClient** service.

+**Problem**
+  Accessing your files from Microsoft Office via WebDAV fails.

+**Solution**
+  Known problems and their solutions are documented in the KB2123563_ article.

 .. todo::

    document registry keys on file size limit and not complaining in no network cases